rabbitmq/rabbitmq-rtopic-exchange/README.md

 ## Copyright

-(c) 2007-2020 VMware, Inc. or its affiliates.
+(c) 2007-2022 VMware, Inc. or its affiliates.

-Originally developed by Alvaro Videla.
+Originally developed by Álvaro Videla.